Just because it's autumn it doesn't mean your adventures have to stop. Our Autumn Microadventure was night on a hill, and we saw some amazing sights.

 I wasn't properly cold, but I could feel it starting to bite through the sleeping bag, and my face sticking out of the mummy sleeping bag felt the same as when it freezes in winter.

-I’d been checking our little lad throughout the night.
-That Kozi Kidz fleece worked really well.
-Even when he left his hands sticking outside the sleeping bag, they remained warm.
+I'd been checking our little lad throughout the night.
+That Kozi Kidz fleece worked well.
+They remained warm even when he left his hands sticking outside the sleeping bag.

 Extremities like hands and feet are the first to feel the cold as your body tries to keep the warm blood flow at its core.
 As his hands were warm, I knew he was warm.
 Mine were cold.